soo-oh/scraping-lecture/readme.md

 ## Quick start for lecture

 First, fork the repo at https://github.com/soooh/scraping-lecture.
-Then follow these steps.
+Then follow these steps, replacing _username_ below with your GitHub username.

 ```sh
 % cd coding